sahar1213/PysimpleguiMultipleLayoutsClass/README.md

+# About this repository
-# Multiple layouts on the same window?
+## Multiple layouts on the same window?
 Ever wanted to have a window that switches between multiple layouts, but couldn't find a way to apply this in pysimplegui?
 This class is a quick framework I made for this purpose.

 I am publishing this as an open source project as this automates the process of creating columns with different layouts, switching between them and getting the number of the current visible page.

+## Why did I upload this?
 I couldn't find this anywhere else, so enjoy using it, and maybe return the favour by helping others by uploading useful open source code.

 There is an example python file, so you can run it to get a taste of what it does.

+# Guide to use
-# How do I use this to create a window?
+## How do I use this to create a window?
 First, copy the class from the python file.

 To create a window, the class takes 2 parameters: